knowledge-for-good/knowledgeforgood/README.md

 *   Truth & honesty
 *   Love & compassion
 *   Integrity & accessibility (& continually striving towards them)
+*   Collaborative Communication
+    *   inclusiveness of needs, wants, beliefs, and desires currently experienced
+    *   willingness to initiate repair when there's disruption
+    *   providing active scaffolding to support allowing individuals to find and take their own steps forward
+    *   willingness to be in the struggle of learning while making mistakes and staying positively connected even during conflict

 ## Our Current Projects